Skip to main content Skip to footer

 6. Not cause disruption through the use of amplification devices.

-9. Comply with the Michigan Campaign Finance Act.
+8. Comply with the Michigan Campaign Finance Act.
+Examples include, but are not limited to, the following:

-4. Be picked up when dropped on the ground around the areas of distribution.
+4. Be picked up when dropped on the ground.
 The University may charge individuals and/or groups a reasonable clean up fee if they fail to do so.

-Individuals and/or groups engaging in Expressive Activity are responsible for preserving and maintaining the facility and are responsible to pay for any damage they cause to university property.
+Individuals and/or groups engaging in Expressive Activity are responsible for preserving and maintaining the space being used and are responsible for paying for any damage caused to University property as a result of Expressive Activity.

 B. Outdoor Locations

-For outdoor University areas, students, registered student organizations, and employees may freely engage in Expressive Activities without making a reservation provided that such activities are in compliance with all other provisions of this policy and other University policies, rules, and guidelines.
-Students and registered student organizations may reserve outdoor University facilities to solicit and accept donations for charitable causes or to engage in other Expressive Activities.
-All other individuals and organizations may use outdoor University areas as set forth in Section D, below.
+For University areas, students, registered student organizations (RSOs), faculty, staff, visitors, and external groups may freely engage in Expressive Activities provided that such activities are in compliance with all other provisions of this policy and other University policies, rules, and guidelines.

 C. Indoor Locations